 - Classic Beef Liver Recipe – Liver pate is an elegant way to boost your nutrient density with a super delicious delivery.

 - Slow-Cooked Organ Meat Stew – Slow cooked organ meat stew is a delicious recipe and very budget friendly too.
-It is easy to make and great for beginning as well as advanced nose to tail eaters.
+It is easy to make and great for beginners as well as advanced nose to tail eaters.

 - Dairy Free Ox Liver Pate – Dairy free liver pate with ox liver recipe is an amazing side dish sure to wow dinner guests as well as your own taste buds!